Can You Refuse a DOT Inspection?

 • Examination of the vehicle frame for cracks or damage.

-• Inspection of cargo securement equipment and devices to ensure that all loads are properly secured.
+• Inspect cargo securement equipment and devices to ensure all loads are properly secured.

-• Verification that the truck is carrying valid registration documents and an up-to-date medical card from a certified doctor.
+• Verify that the truck carries valid registration documents and an up-to-date medical card from a certified doctor.

-• Measurement of exhaust emissions to make sure they are within acceptable standards set by law.
+• Measurement of exhaust emissions to ensure they are within acceptable standards set by law.

 • Reviewing driver logbooks to ensure compliance with HOS regulations.
 Visit DOT Regulations.